amol410/DataGrid/README.md

 How to install and run this web application on your system ?

-1. You need to have Python installed on your machine you can get it installed by following way
+1. You need to have Python installed on your machine, you can get it installed by following way

    https://phoenixnap.com/kb/how-to-install-python-3-windows